chithresh-phy/qe-install-script/README.md

 >>         - Ubuntu 22.04 LTS
 >>         - Ubuntu 20.04 LTS
 >>         and distros which are based on it!
-> In order to check your Distro/Version (like Ubuntu 22.04 LTS)
-> open your Terminal and run:
+> In order to check your Distro/Version (like Ubuntu 22.04 LTS), open your Terminal and run:
 > ```bash
 > cat /etc/os-release
 > ```